chapmanb/cloudbiolinux/README.md

         git clone git://github.com/chapmanb/cloudbiolinux.git
         cd cloudbiolinux

-3. Edit the `config/fabricrc.txt` to match the system you plan to install on.
-Specifically, `distribution` and `dist_name` parameters specify details about the type of machine.
+3. Edit the `config/fabricrc.txt`, to match the system you plan to install on.
+Specifically, `distribution` and `dist_name` parameters specify details about the type of target.

-4. Start an Amazon EC2 base instance and get it's hostname:
+4. Start an Amazon EC2 base instance and retrieve it's DNS hostname:

    - [Alestic Ubuntu images][4]
    - [Camptocamp Debian images][4b]

-5. From your local machine, start installing CloudBioLinux on your Amazon instance:
+5. From your local machine, have CloudBioLinux install your Amazon instance:

         fab -f fabfile.py -H hostname -u username -i private_key_file install_biolinux

 6. When finished, use the [Amazon console][2] to create an AMI.
-Make it public to share it with others.
+   Thereafter make it public so it can be used by others.

 ## VirtualBox with vagrant

-Add a base image and boot it up; community Vagrant boxes are available from [http://vagrantbox.es][v3] and [http://biobeat.org/bionode][BioLinux flavors]:
+Add a base image to vagrant, and boot it up; community Vagrant boxes are available from [http://vagrantbox.es][v3] and [http://biobeat.org/bionode][BioLinux flavors]:

         vagrant box add box_name http://path_to_the_image.box